Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Construction of new initial data sets

 \section{Construction of new initial data sets}

-Despite the limitations of the AHF displayed during Secs. (\ref{section:test_error}) and (\ref{sec:Stability}), it is possible to use it to find new initial data sets in cosmological space-times.
-In this section we will introduce some modifications of the hyperbolic system that will allow us to obtain numerical solutions for some particular cases.
-From the previous experiments we can note that $Y_i$ strongly affects the stability when it deviates from zero.
-Then, the key idea of these restrictions consists on removing the field $Y_i$ of the AHF system.
-We will introduce two approaches sets that can be used to construct initial data sets.
-This section do not intent to provide proof of the stability of the new systems but numerical insight of their applicability.
-We hope to address their stability properties in future works.
+Despite the limitations of the AHF discussed in Secs.~\ref{section:test_error} and \ref{sec:Stability}, it remains possible to employ this formulation to potentially construct new initial data sets in cosmological spacetimes.
+In this section, we introduce two modifications to the hyperbolic system that allow us to obtain numerical solutions for specific cases.
+We present numerical evidence of the viability of this modifications aiming to motivate future studies of this system in the context of cosmological spacetimes.\\

+From the previous experiments, we observed that the tangential component of the mean three-dimensional extrinsic curvature of the two-dimensional hypersurfaces $S_r$, the field $Y_i$, has a strong impact on stability whenever it deviates from zero.
+The key idea behind the proposed modifications is to constrain this field in order to mitigate the observed instabilities.\\

+To understand the implications of the constraint $Y_a=0$, we first recall the definition of the extrinsic curvature $K_{ab}$ (see for example \cite{Baumgarte} or \cite{Gourgoulhon}).
+Let us denote by $\Sigma_0$ the initial spatial hypersurface of the foliation of the spacetime $M$ and by $n^a$ its normal vector.
+Then, the extrinsic curvature to $\Sigma_0$ can be computed as

+where $\nabla$ is the covariant derivative in $M$ and $\perp\joinrel\left(\cdot\right)$ is the operator that project vectors from $TM$ to $T\Sigma_0$.
+Therefore, the extrinsic curvature gives us a notion on the variation of the normal vector $n^a$ when moving on $\Sigma_0$.
+On the other hand, as mentioned in Section~\ref{section:AHF_presentation}, the AHF recast the constraint equations after assuming that $\Sigma_0$ can be foliated by level surfaces of some \tit{global radius function} $r$.
+We have denoted this surfaces by $S_r$ and its normal vector as $\hat{n}^a$.
+This \tit{second} foliation allows us to split every tensor field in $T\Sigma_0$ into its tangent and perpendicular parts to $TS_r$.
+In particular, $Y_a= h^a_{~b}\hat{n}^cK_{bc}$, as defined in eq.\eqref{ecs:formulae_of_decomposition}, represents the tangential component of extrinsic curvature.
+Therefore, restricting $Y_i$ is equivalent to impose conditions over the extrinsic curvature of $\Sigma_0$ in $M$, and then, the kind of foliations we can obtain for the spacetime $M$.
+As consequence, the condition $Y_i=0$ for every point in $\Sigma_0$, when replaced in \eqref{drYeq}, implies that the relation

+must hold.
+Note that this constraint is direct consequence of Einstein equations and the geometric construction that allows for the AHF to be applicable (see Section~\ref{section:AHF_presentation} for details and \cite{racz2015constraints} for the original description).\\

+In this section, we present two alternative approaches satisfy \eqref{Y0_Eq} in such a way that that can be used to numerically construct initial data sets.
+In Section~\ref{sec:JparConstruction}, with the aim to show the viability of this approach, we solve it as an algebraic equation for $\Jp$.
+Later, in Section~\ref{sec:H0Surfaces}, we explore another way to satisfy \eqref{Y0_Eq} while keeping the sources free by imposing conditions in the allowed foliations of $\Sigma_0$.\\